The Brat (band)

-Early Beginnings
+Beginnings

 Teresa Covarrubias was a Chicana who was born and raised in the Boyle Heights section of East Los Angeles.
 She attended Boyle heights Elementary School and Resurrection school, Sacred Heart of Jesus High School and studied psychology at California State University, Los Angeles for two years.
 Musicians such as Bob Dylan, The Rolling Stones, Benny Goodman and David Bowie had a heavy influence on the young musician as they influenced her to seek alternative forms of music that deviated from the mainstream.
 This drive to seek alternative forms of media was only heightened when her sister returned to her D.I.Y.
 (Do It Yourself) punk fanzines from Germany — immediately attracting her to the underground subculture.

 Guitarists Rudy Medina and Sidney Medina (who, despite being uncle and nephew, were very close in age) lived only a mile away from Teresa in the same section of Los Angeles.
 Although practically neighbors, the Medinas grew up in a completely different household compared to Teresa.
 Unlike Teresa, who was second generation Chicana, the Medinas were first generation Chicanos, whose parents immigrated to the United States through the bracero program.
 Their parents were extremely traditional and non-English-speaking, maintaining a strong sense of their cultural identity.
 Both Rudy and Sidney were classically trained musicians specializing in classical guitar and regularly performed as a duet in recitals through a small music and art center targeting low-income families who desired their children to be exposed to musical instruction.
 Rudy’s record collection consisted of the usual suspects of the era, heavy on guitar, rock, and iconic legends.
 But in and amongst the heavy rock were albums by outsiders such as The Clash, David Bowie, The New York Dolls, and Sparks.
 Rudy eventually studied at California State University Los Angeles, graduating with a Bachelor of Arts in music while Sidney, who also attended the university, did not finish.

 Teresa and Rudy met during the record release show for English punk band The Jam on April 14, 1978 at the Starwood, a nightclub in West Hollywood, California.
 Their meeting blossomed into friendship and eventual musical collaboration when Teresa replaced Rudy’s singer, leading to the formation of The Brat.